plastic-bottleneck/Plus-Linux/README.md

 <p align="center">Plus Linux is based on Kernel 5.15.127 (LTS) at a small size.</p>
 <p align="center">It also uses busybox instead of GNU.
 I may make my own coreutils in C later to make it even smaller and with less bloat.</p>

+## ╰┈➤ Online Demo . *.·༘ *

+- Get a look at the [live online Demo of Plus Linux](https://plastic-bottleneck.github.io/plus-linux) in your browser!

 ## ╰┈➤ What it offers ☄. *. ⋆

 **1. Main:**